 Enrique Iglesias and Pitbull, who toured together in years past, teamed up again for Enrique Iglesias and Pitbull Live!
-What was noticeably different this time was their prominent inclusion of all things LGBT during their performance at Newark’s Prudential Center.
+What was noticeably different this time was their prominent inclusion of LGBT rights during their performance at Newark’s Prudential Center.

 Despite recently becoming a father of twins with longtime girlfriend Anna Kournikova, Enrique Iglesias intentionally chose to bring a gay fanboy on stage to serenade and even share drinks.
 Additional speeches of support and encouragement, which included LGBT mentions and references, were made throughout his portion of the show.
 This was one of the best shows for the King of Latin Pop as he provided stellar performances of all his classics both in English and Spanish including “Bailamos,” “Hero,” “Be With You,” “Escape” and the closer, “I Like It.”